extremania/leetcode-wtf/README.md

 # leetcode-wtf
-This project will collect any WTF ACCEPTED solution of (LeetCode Problems)[https://leetcode.com/problemset/all/].
+This project will collect any WTF ACCEPTED solution of [LeetCode Problems](https://leetcode.com/problemset/all/).
 There is no rule here, please just show me.

 ## Definition of WTF